danielrbates/unified-demo-data/README.md

 # unified-demo-data

-Contains scripts and tools for the Unified Demo Data project.
+clear-file-lists.py - used to reinitialize SCDs and ABLs for a given AMP business ID.